-- ▼ The Control Evaluation must be completed before starting Supervised Visits. - ▼ Teams in training must be supervised by a certified Love on a Leash® team member.
+- The Control Evaluation must be completed before starting Supervised Visits. - Teams in training must be supervised by a certified Love on a Leash® team member.
 It is preferred that the Control Evaluator does not supervise any team in training visits.
 However, Control Evaluators, if they are a current Love on a Leash® member, may supervise one or two of a team in training's visits, but may not sign off on the Visit Evaluation form.
 If there are no certified teams in an area where a potential new member resides, then he/she must contact National Love on a Leash® to request approval of a substitute supervisor before beginning any supervised visits.
-This is required for each new potential team. - ▼ The ratio of a Love on a Leash® certified team to a team in training is one-to-one, unless the supervisor leaves their pet at home, in which case the ratio may be two teams in training to one Love on a Leash® supervisor, although this should not be common practice.
-Non-Love on a Leash® substitute supervisors may only supervise one team in training at a time. - ♥ Checking that the pet is on a 4-foot leash.
-Tied, looped, or retractable leashes are not permitted.
-If using anything longer than a 4-foot leash, the team must be sent home. - ♥ Prospective members carry a copy of their completed Control Evaluation while on supervised visits and may only enter a facility or visit when accompanied by a Visit Captain, certified teams, or a pre-approved substitute.
-Love on a Leash® insurance coverage only applies to prospective members while being supervised. - ▼ Supervised visits and Membership Application must be completed and submitted within one year from date of Control Evaluation.
+This is required for each new potential team. - The ratio of a Love on a Leash® certified team to a team in training is one-to-one, unless the supervisor leaves their pet at home, in which case the ratio may be two teams in training to one Love on a Leash® supervisor, although this should not be common practice.
+Non-Love on a Leash® substitute supervisors may only supervise one team in training at a time. - Check that the pet is on a 4-foot leash.
+Tied, looped, stretchable, or retractable leashes are not permitted.
+If using anything longer than a 4-foot leash, the team must be sent home. - The handler may talk to the pet and encourage them, but no treats, calming or anxiety meds, or other incentives may be used during the supervised visit. - Prospective members carry a copy of their completed Control Evaluation while on supervised visits and may only enter a facility or visit when accompanied by a Visit Captain, certified teams, or a pre-approved substitute.
+Love on a Leash® insurance coverage only applies to prospective members while being supervised. - Supervised visits and Membership Application must be completed and postmarked within one year from date of Control Evaluation.
 A maximum of one hour per day may be counted during the probationary (supervised visits) period.
 At any time, any team may be asked to continue with additional supervised visits to help become a better therapy team. - Candidates for membership and evaluators cannot evaluate their own pets or pets they may become certified with.
 The Control Evaluation and the Visit Evaluation are to be done by two different evaluators and may not be in the same family or household. - Supervised visits may not occur at the handler's place of employment or places they are regularly associated with. - All visits are as a volunteer only.
-No form of payment may be received while on any visit. - ▼ The Visit Evaluation form must be completed and signed by a certified Love on a Leash® team who supervised at least five of the required hours, but may not be completed until the conclusion of the required minimum 10 visit hours.
+No form of payment may be received while on any visit.
+If you are a dog trainer, it is important to keep your volunteering with Love on a Leash® totally separate from your dog training business.
+This separation ensures that the focus remains on the therapy work and avoids any potential conflicts of interest. - The Visit Evaluation form must be completed and signed by a certified Love on a Leash® team who supervised at least five of the required hours, but may not be completed until the conclusion of the required minimum 10 visit hours.
 The last visit must be supervised by the person signing the Visit Evaluation form.

-Evaluator Guidelines for CONTROL Evaluation for Dogs
+Control Evaluator Guidelines for CONTROL Evaluation for Dogs